howtographql/howtographql/content/backend/typescript-apollo/6-authentication.md

 1. The context `interface` is updated to have a `userId` type.
 This is optional because no `userId` will be attached to the `context` when requests are sent without the `Authorization` header.

 2. Instead of being an object, `context` is now a _function_ which needs to be executed to return the actual object of type `Context`.
-Apollo-server is smart enough to recognize this change from object to function and will execute the function (with some arguments, like the HTTP request) to resolve the final context object.
+Apollo Server is smart enough to recognize this change from object to function and will execute the function (with some arguments, like the HTTP request) to resolve the final context object.

 ### Updating the `post` mutation

 Now that there is an authentication scheme in place, you are going to make two changes to the `post` mutation.
-Firstly you are going to enforce only authenticated users can create a new `link` using the `post` mutation.
-Secondly, in your database, you are going to connect the `link` with the user who is posting through the `postedBy` relation.
+Firstly you are going to enforce only authenticated users can create a new `Link` record using the `post` mutation.
+Secondly, in your database, you are going to connect the `Link`  with the `User` who is posting through the `postedBy` relation.

 <Instruction>